Article by Helena Markos

 Reeko (Mental Disorder, Polegroup)

-It has affected me in the same way as the rest of the people working in the sector.
+It has affected me (the pandemic) in the same way as the rest of the people working in the sector.
 It might have affected us even more in Spain, a country particularly restrictive, but despite of all that, I am very happy to be able to spend more time in the studio and to be able to work on projects that I had in mind, but that due to the travelling (for the shows) was impossible to start with.
 This album (Dualidad) is the proof of that.
 I always wanted to make something like this album so it was the first thing that I began to work on when I saw the future that waited for us.
 I miss the energy of a dance floor, inevitably that’s something I think all of us who do this miss when we can’t perform, now is when you understand the importance of getting that energy out, for both the DJ and the clubber.

 I sincerely don’t know.
 The world is too strange nowadays to be able to predict such a thing.
 I think it is not the pandemic that will make things change, I think this depends on the mentality of society.
 As long as social networks are still more important than music itself, then everything will come back in the same way as before.
 And you may have to wear a mask at the club or not, but what must change is our mentality and that I cannot predict from here.